ercekal/next-tt/README.md

 CORS Changer extension is used to overcome the CORS issue.

-Search: Has a simple input and search can be executed by pressing Enter
+Search: Has a simple input and search can be executed by pressing Enter. <br />

-ResultsList: after the search is done renders related number of ResultItem components
+ResultsList: after the search is done renders related number of ResultItem components.<br />

-ResultItem: shows the details about the each item
+ResultItem: shows the details about the each item.<br />

 ## Available Scripts